 - Only clean the exterior of the device with a slightly moistened, non-dripping cloth.
-Use only water and, if required, customary surfactants. - All maintenance and repair work on the device must only be carried out when the device is switched off (unless specified otherwise). - The gas supply must be shut off before performing any maintenance or repair work (unless specified otherwise). - Allow the device to cool down before any maintenance work or replacement of system components. - Use only original spare parts, wear parts and consumables.
+Use only water and, if required, customary surfactants. - All maintenance and repair work on the device must only be carried out when the device is switched off (unless specified otherwise).

+- The gas supply must be shut off before performing any maintenance or repair work (unless specified otherwise). - Use only original spare parts, wear parts and consumables.
 They have been tested and ensure safe operation.
 Glass part are wear parts and are not subject to the warranty. - All protective equipment must be reinstalled and checked for proper function when the maintenance or repair work is complete.

-B Maintenance and care [▶ 78]
+B Maintenance and care [▶ 67]